Zev-G/TransitonMaker/README.md

 # JavaFX Transition Maker

-JavaFX Transition Maker is an application made to help people create pretty JavaFX.
+JavaFX Transition Maker is an application made to help people create pretty JavaFX transitions which they can then deploy into their very own creations.

 ### Install
 Nothing here yet